Las Vegas gunman 'planned to escape'

 22:05

-First shots fired by Paddock
+First shots fired into the concert crowd

 -

-22:12 Officers reach 31st floor and report gunfire coming from floor above
+22:12 Police officers reach 31st floor and report gunfire coming from floor above

 -